2023 Draft Budget & Five Year Financial Plan

 I am stunned, that with all of the input council has had on the proposed budget you could not find anyway to cut expenses or to increase taxes.
 I believe that the members of council who mentioned speaking to the citizens and overwhelmingly the people said the weren’t happy with the unjust increase in municipal taxes, but also they didnt want any cuts to services.
 Well I would like to say that I don’t believe council members are listening.
 We absolutely want cuts, especially if it has nothing to do with water, sewage, roads and the increase in revenue other than Municipal taxes.
 The council is in need of clear strategic priorities.
 Water, sewage, roads, increase in service fees or fines.
 Yesterday’s council meeting was an incredible display of what not to say and do.
 The mayors comments on what’s people over 55 should do is inappropriate and another example of why I am now convinced he shouldn’t be our mayor.
 I wonder if any process exits to suggest and investigate the value of removing him.
 I’m sorry that for the first time in my life I am disturbed enough to voice my comments.
 What I have seen yesterday during the council meeting is not acceptable.
 Have a nice day

-Giovanni asked over 1 year agoYour comments are appreciated.
+Giovanni asked almost 2 years agoYour comments are appreciated.
 If you wish to address Council please note that there is Public Comment opportunity at the beginning of every Council meeting (1st and 3rd Tuesday of most months).

 -